keu/docs/astro/cli-release-notes.md

 Release date: March 3, 2022

-### New Command to Quickly Parse DAGs Before Deployment
+### New Command to Parse DAGs for Errors

-You can now use `astrocloud dev parse` to catch errors caused by missing OS Variables, Airflow Connections, and Airflow Variables in your DAGs,

-When you run this command, the CLI runs several quick tests to ensure that your DAG code doesn't call any missing values.
-This includes calling all OS-level variables, Airflow Connections, and Airflow Variables to check whether each of those objects has a value.
-Additionally, this command runs prebuilt unit tests on your Astro project using Pytest.
-These unit tests are the same ones that are included by default with your project as described in [Test DAGs Locally with Pytest](test-and-troubleshoot-locally.md#test-dags-locally-with-pytest).

-Generally speaking, `astrocloud dev parse` is a more robust but less customizable version of `astro dev pytest`.
-If don't have any specific test files that you want to run on your DAGs, then we recommend using `astrocloud dev parse` as your primary testing tool.
+`astrocloud dev parse` is a new Astro CLI command that allows you to run a set of basic tests against your Astro project to ensure that essential aspects of your code are properly formatted.

+This includes the DAG integrity test that is run with `astro dev pytest`, as well as checks to ensure that your DAGs will run on the Airflow Webserver.

+We recommend using `astrocloud dev parse` to quickly test your DAGs for basic errors before running `astrocloud dev start`.
+For more complex or custom testing, we recommend using `astrocloud dev pytest`.

 ### `astrocloud deploy` Parses DAGs by Default

+To better protect your Deployments from unexpected errors, `astrocloud deploy` now automatically applies tests from `astrocloud dev parse` to your Astro project before completing the deploy process.
+If any of these tests fail, the CLI will not push your code to Astro.

 :::danger Breaking Change

-`astrocloud deploy` no longer pushes code to your Deployment if the CLI detects basic errors in your DAGs.
-If any of your projects contain these errors, then certain deploys might stop working after you upgrade the CLI.
+`astrocloud deploy` will no longer push code Deployments running Astro Runtime 4.1.0+ if your DAGs contain basic errors.
+If any of your Astro projects contain these errors, then certain deploys might stop working after you upgrade the CLI to 1.3.0.

-To maintain the CLI's original behavior, use `astrocloud deploy --force` to force a deploy even if your project might contain errors.
+To maintain the CLI's original behavior, use `astrocloud deploy --force` to force a deploy even if your Astro project might contain errors.

 :::

-To better protect your Deployments from unexpected errors, `astrocloud deploy` now automatically applies tests from `astrocloud dev parse` to your Astro project before pushing new code to a Deployment.
-If any of these tests fail, the CLI will not push your code to Astro.

 ### New Command to Update Deployment Configurations

-You can now use `astrocloud deployment update` to update a Deployment's core configuration from your CLI terminal.
+You can now use `astrocloud deployment update` to update certain configurations for an existing Deployment on Astro directly from the Astro CLI.
 The configurations that you can update include:

 - Deployment name
 - Deployment description